 Among his many gifts to Oakland University was an endowment for the Richard J. Burke Lecture Series in Philosophy, Religion, and Society.
 This annual event has since brought major social philosophers to the Oakland campus, including Daniel Dennett, Peter Singer, and Richard Falk.
 Because of Professor Burke's generosity, this lecture series will continue for many decades into the future.

-Professor Walzer will look at six biblical passages, from Deuteronomy, Kings, and Isaiah, which present very different ideas of what peace means what a peaceful world would look like.
-His aim is a critical analysis of these texts and finally an endorsement of the argument of the last of them.
+.
+Professor Walzer looked at six biblical passages, from Deuteronomy, Kings, and Isaiah, which present very different ideas of what peace means what a peaceful world would look like.
+His did a critical analysis of these texts and set forth an endorsement of the argument of the last of them.
+Information about this event can be found here

 Michael Walzer is one of America’s foremost political thinkers.
 He has written about a wide variety of topics in political theory and moral philosophy, including political obligation, just and unjust war, nationalism and ethnicity, economic justice, and the welfare state.
 He has played a critical role in the revival of a practical, issue-focused ethics and in the development of a pluralist approach to political and moral life.
 Walzer’s books include Just and Unjust Wars (1977), On Toleration (1997), and Arguing About War (2004); he has served as editor of the political journal Dissent for more than three decades.
 Currently, he is working on issues having to do with international justice and the new forms of welfare and also on a collaborative project focused on the history of Jewish political thought.